Cohomology Structures of A Poisson Algebra: II: Connection with Quasi-Poisson cohomology groups

-In section 3, we have introduced the characteristic complex $\chi_\bullet(A)$ of the Poisson algebra $A$ and used it study the Poisson cohomology.
-However, whether $\chi_\bullet(A)$ is quasi-isomorphic to a Poisson module, is not known to us yet.
+In section 3, we have introduced the complex $\chi_\bullet(A)$ for a Poisson algebra $A$ and applied it to study the Poisson cohomology.
+However, whether $\chi_\bullet(A)$ is quasi-isomorphic to a stalk complex of some Poisson module, is not known yet.
 We will make some discussion on this question.